IPGP/DSM-Kernel/examples/single_kernel/README.md

 1. copy the file `database.inf.example` to `database.inf`.
 In this file:
  * adjust the paths (replace [xy] with the path of your DSM-Kernel installation)
  * adjust the output directory path [mydatabase], where the database is stored.
    The database needs some disk space.
-Make sure to have xy Gb free.
+Make sure to have ~2-3 Gb free.
  * generate the following subdirectories in your database folder: `[mydatabase]/log`, `[mydatabase]/RSGT`and `[mydatabase]/TSGT`
  * you can adjust the remaining parameters that control e.g. frequency range,